-Narrative: Must address any price increase since last purchase along with any negotiations that were conducted.
-If a SPEPRC not listed above is used to justify the price, please describe in Narrative.
-Attach or provide the location within the contract file for all supporting documentation.
+rative: Must address any price increase since last purchase along with any negotiations that were conducted.
+If a SPEPRC not I above is used to justify the price, please describe in Narrative.
+Attach or provide the location within the contract file for all porting documentation.

-g Officer's signature on the award document constitutes evidence that the Cont issues listed and described above and arrived at the findings, determinations, as erated ab ove for the above-identified procurement.
-END OF SIMPLIFIED PROCEDURES AWARD DOCUMENT CUI Source Selection Information - See FAR 2.101 and 3.104 Contra and DI prescri rnate Simplified Acquisition Award Documentation (SAAD). eting officers at DLA Distribution, DLA Disposition Services, DLA Contracting A Energy shall use the Acquisition - J7 - SAAD (Alternate) 12.20.23.pdf - All Documentation 13.106-3(b), 13.501(b)(3), and 15.406-1(b)(1).
-DLA Distribution maintain online.
-The contracting officer must sign the format. cuments as (a) Prio Contra 15.406 S Contracting by negotiation.
-Ne Negotiation Memorandum Format - Competitive.
-Sting officers shall use the PNM Format - Competitive as prescribed in 15.406-3(a)(S-91).
-This Price Negotiation Format - Competitive is for illustration pure the fillable version in the contract writing system.
-CUI Source Selection Information - See FAR 2.101 and 3.104 PRICE NEGOTIATION MEMORANDUM FORMAT - COMPETITIVE .
+Contracting Officer's signature on the award document constitutes evidence that the Contracting Officer has considered ssues listed and described above and arrived at the findings, determinations, and conclusions also enumerated above for above-identified procurement.

+END OF SIMPLIFIED PROCEDURES AWARD DOCUMENT

+CUI Source Selection Information - See FAR 2.101 and 3.104

+(b) Alternate Simplified Acquisition Award Documentation (SAAD).

+Contracting officers at DLA Distribution, DLA Disposition Services, DLA Contracting Services Office, and DLA Energy shall use the Acquisition - J7 - SAAD (Alternate) 12.20.23.pdf - All Documents as prescribed in 13.106-3(b), 13.501(b)(3), and 15.406-1(b)(1).
+DLA Distribution maintains the Alternate SAAD online.
+The contracting officer must sign the format.
--

-+

-1

-\top
+53.9015 Contracting by negotiation.

+(a) Price Negotiation Memorandum Format - Competitive.
+Contracting officers shall use the PNM Format - Competitive as prescribed in 15.406-3(a)(S-90) and 15.406-3(a)(S-91).
+This Price Negotiation Format - Competitive is for illustration purposes only.
+It mirrors the fillable version in the contract writing system.